 The rough road ahead climbs a small hill, shown below.

-It is only about 600 meters on this lane, when you get back on-road again, and turn left, shown below.
+It is only about 600 meters total on this lane, and about 150 kilometers after the swing when you get back on-road again, and turn left, shown below.

 The mountains surrounded us in this high area and the valleys were still full of the morning mist.
 I felt truly alive and in the moment.
 I am a lover-of-high-altitude girl, and this walk did not disappoint me!